openstreetmap/iD/ARCHITECTURE.md

 corresponding SVG element is in the _exit_ selection, and will be removed.

-The `iD.svg` modules apply classes to the SVG elements based on the entity tags, via `iD.svg.TagClasses`.
+The `iD.svg` modules apply classes to the SVG elements based on the entity tags, via `iD.svgTagClasses`.
 For example, an entity tagged with `highway=residential` gets two classes: `tag-highway` and `tag-highway-residential`.
 This allows distinct visual styles to be applied via CSS at either the key or key-value levels.
 SVG elements also receive a